Equipment for Seniors

 cell phone for seniors

-Description: A cell phone designed for seniors with larger buttons and user friendly features.
+A cell phone designed for elderly with larger buttons and user friendly features.

 amplified phones

-Description: Phones designed for seniors.
+Phones designed for elderly.
 Larger buttons and amplified volume options.

 Elderly Medical Alert